 9. Greenhouse Kit

-So believe me, there are many uses for a greenhouse around a homestead.
+Believe me, there are many uses for a greenhouse around a homestead.
 You could build your loved one a greenhouse.
 However, buying them a kit simplifies the building process usually.

 10. Compost Barrel

+A compost barrel is one of the holiday gift ideas worth considering.
 Compost is something every homestead needs.
 It is (in my opinion) the best stuff you can plant your vegetables and plants in.

 11. Cold Frames